 You need to have adequate health insurance while you live in the Netherlands.
-It’s required by law so check your home insurance is valid or if you need to take out insurance with a Dutch provider.
+It’s required by law so check the insurance you have from back home is valid or if you need to take out insurance with a Dutch provider.
 Rules differ depending on your situation so make sure you know what applies to you and make sure you’re properly covered.
 You can find more information on the Nuffic Study in NL website.

 Health insurance for EU students